Grey Duck Garlic

 Other garlic information:

-Peter Josling.
-Preventing the common cold with a garlic supplement: a double blind, placebo-controlled survey.
-Advances in Therapy,18:4 July/Aug 2001,
+• Josling P. Preventing the common cold with a garlic supplement: a double blind, placebo-controlled survey.
+Advances in Therapy,18:4 July/Aug 2001.
+Pubmed.

-Tattelman Ellen.
-Health Effects of Garlic.
+• Tattelman E. Health Effects of Garlic.
 American Family Physician.
 July 1 2005.
+Pubmed.
+Full text.

-Fareed G, Scolaro M, Jordan W, Sanders M, Chesson C, Slattery M, Long D, Castro C; International Conference on Aids.
-(1996) July 7-12.
+• Fareed G, Scolaro M, Jordan W, Sanders M, Chesson C, Slattery M, Long D, Castro C; The use of a high-dose garlic preparation for the treatment of Cryptosporidium parvum diarrhea.
+Int Conf AIDS 1996;11:288.